MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Block.md

 Type: *string*

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.

 > [!WARNING]
 > This property can throw errors when used.
 >
 > Throws [*LocationInUnloadedChunkError*](LocationInUnloadedChunkError.md), [*LocationOutOfWorldBoundariesError*](LocationOutOfWorldBoundariesError.md)
-::: moniker-end

 ### **x**
 `read-only x: number;`